8 Best Freshservice Connectors for IT Service Management

 7. Workato

-Workato is a low-code integration and automation platform trusted by businesses.
-It comes with a Freshservice connector as well as 1,200+ other pre-built connectors and customizable “recipes.”
+Workato is a low-code integration and automation platform with a Freshservice connector alongside 1,200+ other pre-built connectors and customizable “recipes.”

 Workato enables organizations to build sophisticated, multi-step workflows across ITSM, CRM, HR, finance, and other business systems.
 The platform is designed for both technical and non-technical users.